ADA-GWU/guidedresearchproject-eljanmahammadli/README.md

 - Week 4 - trigram_neural_net_model.ipynb
 - Week 5 - MLP_model.ipynb
 - Week 6 - WaveNet_model.ipynb
+- Week 7 - Vanilla_RNN_and_GRU.ipynb

 ## TODO
-- RNN and GRU
+- RNN and GRU: DONE
-- Transformer
+- Transformer: IN PROGRESS
-- Modularize all the models in a single Python script to serve the framework for model training and inference.
+- Modularize all the models in a single Python script to serve the framework for model training and inference: IN PROGRESS

 ## Results for different models
 #### Untrained Model